justinbt1/Akin/README.md

 a corpus efficiently by estimating their Jaccard similarity with sub-linear time complexity.
 This can be used to detect near duplicate texts at scale or locate different versions of a document.

-### Warning!
-Note this library is in a beta 0. version and may be subject to frequent breaking changes!
-Please pin your versions to avoid these changes from breaking your code.

 ### Installation
 Install from PyPI using pip:
 ```python3 pip install akin```